Business Intelligence and Process Management

 Students with a Non-German Bachelor degree apply at uni-assist e.
 V.

-Students who acquire less than 210 European Credit Transfer System [ECTS] points in their basic course of studies must obtain the missing credit points by way of an integrated period of practical training at the end of the theoretical phase and before completion of studies.
-The student will be rewarded 30 ECTS.
+Students who acquired less than 210 European Credit Transfer System [ECTS] points in their Bachelor course must obtain the missing credit points for example by way of an integrated period of practical training, for which 30 ECTS points are awarded.
+This internship semester is scheduled in the third semester, after the theoretical phase and before the completion of studies.
+The master programme will thus last four semesters.

 All information on the offered modules and lectures can be found on the online campus management system S.A.M.
 (Study Administration Management)